 Repeated blasts of Wither Plant should wear down leafy foes, even if HT repeatedly resists the insta-kill!

 Another way to do this: Rework Wither Plant as a clone of Deathtouch.
 (Rename it “Blight”, maybe?)
 Same mechanics as Deathtouch, but affects plants only.
-As compensation for that big limitation, the plant must resist with HT; failure doubles the damage.
+As compensation for that big limitation, the plant must resist with HT; failure triples the damage.

 Something like that.